ACTIVE CASES

 Alter v DOGE/Musk/Trump : Appoint special prosecutor / Humphrey’s Executor / Loper

-status: initiating en banc appeal
+status: initiated en banc appeal

-assigned case number 25-5172 appellate brief due 7/8/2025
+assigned case number 25-5172, appellate brief filed and served

 Here are things about some of the cases I rely upon for Authority :